Helen Hedges

 Helen Hedges is a New Zealand education academic.
-As of 2018 she is a full professor at the University of Auckland.
+As of 2018 she became a full professor at the University of Auckland, now emeritus professor.

 Academic career

 After a 2002 MEd Early Years thesis titled 'Subject content knowledge in early childhood curriculum and pedagogy' and a 2007 PhD titled 'Funds of knowledge in early childhood communities of inquiry' undertaken at Massey University, Hedges published prolifically.
 She joined the University of Auckland in 2003, rising to full professor in 2018.